Rewind789/wanderer-obsidian-archive/content/_index.md

 ---

 Hi.
 Welcome to the Wanderer's Archive!
-Browse around the endless library of scrolls!.
+Browse around the endless library of scrolls!

 This library building is from Jacky